 One of the biggest obstacles is finding the time . . . dedicated time to build fine motor . . . the first step in writing . . .is basically non-existent in ever demanding early childhood classrooms.
 It was non-existent in mine, so I knew I had to find a way.

 Morning arrival is when fine motor practice happens.
 For years, morning arrival time was my least favorite part of the day.
-Students come wondering in at all times of the morning.
+Students come wandering in at all times of the morning.
 I would be trying to get my daily morning chores done, attendance, notes from parents . . .you know the routine . . . and hoping that the worksheet I gave my sweet kinders would ’keep them occupied until I could finish up and everyone had arrived ready to learn.
 It was horrible.

 Take a little peek at what mornings were like right before Christmas break last year:

-Now how do we support letter recognition with hands on fine motor letter work?
+Now how do we support letter recognition with hands-on fine motor letter work?

 Letter Building Activities

-Especially with young children, concepts and skills need to be offered multiple times using lots of different activities.
+Especially with young children, concepts, and skills need to be offered multiple times using lots of different activities.
 So, when we are learning about letters and letter formation, I offer students the opportunity to build letters to reinforce recognition and practice formation.
 Because I utilize a Daily 5-type literacy station structure, my students get plenty of hands-on letter building.

 You don’t have to use a bunch of fancy-schmancy store-bought products to make this happen.
 Surprisingly, everything you need is probably in your teaching cupboard.
 A variety of materials and tools will allow you to tap into different multiple intelligence and keep students engaged.
 My favorite tools are stickers, q-tips, flat glass marbles, table scatter, mini erasers, watercolors, and whatever I can find in my cupboard.
 You can see where I collect some of my favorite manipulatives by click HERE.